Here is our list of six fascinating, quirky and fun facts about Israel and Israelis.

 Tel Aviv, Israel has been voted repeatedly one of the best gay cities in the world, and it is certainly the gay capital of the Middle East.

-Tel Aviv's Mediterranean ambiance and sun-basked beaches almost all year round contribute, as well as the raunchy, gay-friendly night life at Tel Aviv clubs and bars, and the open-minded, liberal and friendly attitude of Telavivians.
+Why?
+Tel Aviv's Mediterranean ambiance and sun-basked beaches most of the year round certainly contribute, as well as the raunchy, gay-friendly night life at Tel Aviv clubs and bars.
+Perhaps most important is the open-minded, liberal and friendly attitude of Telavivians to gay culture.

-You can read more by clicking on our Gay Tel Aviv, Israel page.
+You can read more on Gay Tel Aviv, Israel.

-...
-Israel is situated in the center of the largest bird migrations in the world!
+Would you guess that Israel is situated in the center of the largest bird migrations in the entire world!

-More than half a billion birds fly through, in the spring on their way to northern Europe and Asia, and in the autumn on their way south to Africa.
+Incredibly,more than half a billion birds fly through Israel in the spring on their way to northern Europe and Asia, and again in the autumn on their way south to Africa.

 Birds can be observed all over the country, but the main birding center is the beautiful Hula Valley in the north of Israel.